Gerry Adams: Early political career

 In the late 1960s, a civil rights campaign developed in Northern Ireland.
+After being radicalised by the Divis Street riots during the 1964 United Kingdom general election campaign, Adams joined Sinn Féin and Fianna Éireann.
 Adams was an active supporter and joined the Northern Ireland Civil Rights Association in 1967.
-However, the civil rights movement was met with violence from loyalist counter-demonstrations and the RUC.
-In August 1969, the Northern Ireland riots resulted in violence in Belfast, Derry and elsewhere.
-British troops were called in at the request of the Government of Northern Ireland.
+The civil rights movement was met with violence from loyalist counter-demonstrations and the RUC, and British troops were called in at the request of the Government of Northern Ireland.

 Adams was active in rioting at this time and later became involved in the republican movement.
 In August 1971, internment was reintroduced to Northern Ireland under the Special Powers Act 1922.
-Adams was captured by British soldiers in March 1972 and in a Belfast Telegraph report on Adams' capture he was said to be "one of the most wanted men in Belfast".
+Adams was captured by British soldiers in March 1972 and in a Belfast Telegraph report on Adams's capture he was said to be "one of the most wanted men in Belfast".
 Adams was interned on HMS Maidstone, but on the Provisional IRA's insistence was released in June to take part in secret, but abortive talks in London.
 The IRA negotiated a short-lived truce with the British government and an IRA delegation met with British Home Secretary William Whitelaw at Cheyne Walk in Chelsea.
 The delegation included Adams, Martin McGuinness, Sean Mac Stiofain (IRA Chief of Staff), Daithi O'Conaill, Seamus Twomey, Ivor Bell and Dublin solicitor Myles Shevlin.

-Adams was re-arrested in July 1973 and interned at the Maze prison.
+Adams was re-arrested in July 1973 and interned at the HM Prison Maze.
 After taking part in an IRA-organised escape attempt, he was sentenced to a period of imprisonment.
 During this time, he wrote articles in the paper An Phoblacht under the by-line "Brownie", where he criticised the strategy and policy of Sinn Féin president Ruairí Ó Brádaigh and Billy McKee, the IRA's officer commanding in Belfast.
 He was also highly critical of a decision taken by McKee to assassinate members of the rival Official IRA, who had been on ceasefire since 1972.
-In 2020, the UK Supreme Court quashed Adams' convictions for attempting to escape on Christmas Eve in 1973 and again in July 1974.
+In 2020, the UK Supreme Court quashed Adams's convictions for attempting to escape on Christmas Eve in 1973 and again in July 1974.

-During the 1981 hunger strike, which saw the emergence of his party as a political force, Adams played an important policy-making role.
-In 1983, he was elected president of Sinn Féin and became the first Sinn Féin MP elected to the British House of Commons since Phil Clarke and Tom Mitchell in the mid-1950s.
-Following his election as MP for Belfast West, the British government lifted a ban on his travelling to Great Britain.
-In line with Sinn Féin policy, he refused to take his seat in the House of Commons.